dbt-labs/corp/dbt_style_guide.md

       Order fact table.
 This table is at the order grain with one row per order.
     #The name of the dbt model and schema
     model: ref('orders')
     #Entities.
-These usually corespond to keys in the table.
+These usually correspond to keys in the table.

     entities:
       - name: order_id
         type: primary